-Prickly heat develops when your sweat ducts become blocked.
+Prickly heat rashes develop when your sweat ducts become blocked.
 We have thousands of sweat glands just below the surface of the skin, and if the ducts become blocked the sweat can’t escape, so leaks out into your skin instead.
 This causes the bumps that create the itchy or prickly rash.

 Miliaria crystillina is the least itchy and produces small, clear spots.
 These tend to vanish quite quickly – usually within a few days.

 Miliaria profunda is usually only found in places with a hot climate.
 People who have had miliaria rubra often can develop this.
 The symptoms are larger lumps, but very little itching.
 However people with this condition may develop heat exhaustion and fever if the rash covers large areas of their skin.

 How to get a good night's sleep in hot weather